biostars/bootcamp-central/web/2016/docs/how-to-generate.md

     pip install pyblue

 You can now view the site as HTML with:

     cd bootcamp-central

+the default `Makefile` action is to run the server:

+    make

+or

     pyblue -r web/2016

 This will start a web server on your computer and you can use the browser